Scholarships

 Burchell Grant Allied Health Scholarship

-Awarded to a student enrolled at Southeast Missouri State University with aspirations to enter an Allied Health Profession (includes Communication Disorders).
+Awarded to a student enrolled at Southeast Missouri State University with aspirations to enter an Allied Health Profession (including Communication Disorders).
 First preference goes to students involved in campus activities with a leadership role.
 A minimum GPA of 3.0 is required.
 This scholarship is automatically renewable.

 Graduate Assistantships